 The best way to reinforce something you’ve learned is to teach it to someone else.
+Think about how many insights and much useful advice you’ve received from other people over the years.
 This is why I write about the things I read.
 And it’s why many of my articles are inspired by people I’ve interviewed.

-You need to consume in order to acquire knowledge.
+You need to consume in order to acquire the valuable resource of knowledge.
 But, excessive consumption decreases your creativity.
-Leverage the power of your second brain to create more than you consume.
+Leverage all that valuable knowledge and the power of your second brain to create more than you consume.

 Using your Second Brain